JeanlChristophe/Pubky-Vote-hackathon-2025/pubky-live-vote/README.md

 npm install
 ```

+> **Tip:** if you prefer to stay at the repository root, the workspace wrapper also lets you run `npm run install:app` to install
+> dependencies without changing directories.

 ### Development

 ```bash
 npm run dev
 ```

+From the repository root you can use `npm run dev` as well—the root `package.json` proxies the command to the app workspace.

 The dev server runs on [http://localhost:5173](http://localhost:5173).
 The first load will automatically request a Pubky Ring session and render the QR code.
 Scan it with the Ring mobile app to authenticate.
 Without the app you can use the bundled mock client, which auto-accepts the login after a short delay.